 Ghost Stories review – ‘effective and creepy film of the hit stage show’

-The idea that we make our own ghosts, that they are the product of guilt and shame, is a potent one and one that runs throughout Ghost Stories, Andy Nyman and Jeremy Dyson’s new film, based on their hit stage play.
+The idea that we make our own ghosts is a potent one.
+It’s the thread that runs throughout Ghost Stories, Andy Nyman and Jeremy Dyson’s new film, based on their hit stage play.

-As on stage, Nyman plays Philip Goodman, a professional debunker of the paranormal.
-He receives a communication from a fellow sceptic, long missing and presumed dead, who instructs him to investigate three cases that he thinks will make him question the ideas he lives by.
+In the film, as in the original stage version stage, co-writer and director Nyman plays Philip Goodman, a professional debunker of the paranormal, who receives a mysterious communication from a fellow sceptic, a man he thought was dead, instructing him to investigate three cases that he thinks will make him question his belief that ghosts do not exist.

-As was the case on stage, the first story is the most effective by far, both because of Whitehouse’s impeccably pitched performance and because it’s the most tightly constructed of the three.
-The middle section remains flimsy, but Lawther’s performance as the nervy and fragile young man gives it weight.
-Freeman is also good as the emotionally closed-off banker, even though there is still something distasteful about the trauma surrounding childbirth being used as jump-scare fodder.
-(The film takes place in an otherwise woman-less world.)
+As was the case on stage, the first story is the most effective by far.
+It’s successful in part because of Whitehouse’s impeccably pitched performance as a man who has seen something he can’t unsee, but also because it’s the most tightly constructed of the three.
+The middle section is flimsy in comparison, something true of the stage show too, but Lawther’s performance as the nervy and fragile young man gives it weight.
+Freeman is also good as the emotionally closed-off banker, but there remains something distasteful about the way it uses childbirth as jump-scare fodder.
+(It doesn’t help that the film takes place in an otherwise woman-less world.)

-The biggest change is the way that Goodman’s story has been beefed up.
-The lecture format has been ditched and he is given a more developed backstory in the form of an overbearing Jewish father.
+The biggest shift is the way Goodman’s story has been beefed up.
+The lecture format of the stage show has been ditched and the character is given a more developed backstory in the form of an overbearing Jewish father.
 There is also a more nuanced exploration of the nature of belief, care of a cameo from Kobna Holdbrook-Smith as a priest.

-Nyman is Derren Brown’s co-writer and here, just as in one of Brown’s routines, seemingly insignificant details are gradually revealed to be part of a larger narrative.
-While the big twist takes the form of a well-worn trope of the genre, the way it builds to it, joining all the dots together, is still pretty impressive.
+In addition to being an actor and writer, Nyman is also Derren Brown’s collaborator and Ghost Stories resembles one of Brown’s routines in the way that seemingly insignificant details are gradually revealed to be part of a larger narrative.
+While the big twist takes the form of a well-worn trope of the genre, the way the film builds to it, joining all its dots together, is creepily effective.